CleverSource/Honey/.github/CONTRIBUTING.md

 4. Give us a moment.
 Honey is maintained by only a few people, all of whom are doing this on their limited free time, so it may take us a bit to review your request.
 Bug fixes should be merged in directly, while features usually require Clever's approval.

-If you're not sure what any of that means, check out Thinkful's [GitHub Pull Request Tutorial](https://www.thinkful.com/learn/github-pull-request-tutorial/) for a complete walkthrough of the process.
+If you're not sure what any of that means, check out Thinkful's [GitHub Pull Request Tutorial][thinkful-pr-tutorial] for a complete walkthrough of the process.

 ### Writing a Good Pull Request